 Welcome to the toddler years!
-The years when you spend your entire day just trying to keep your toddler safe as he explores his world that he now has some control.
-At this age, children are craving independence and are determined to prove that they can do everything themselves.
-It becomes our job to foster independence in toddlers just the right amount to make them feel “big” while protecting them and ensuring their safety in the process.
+The years when you spend your entire day trying to keep your toddler safe as they explore the world that they now have some control over.
+At this age, children crave independence and are determined to prove they can do everything themselves.
+Our job is to foster the right amount of independence in toddlers to make them feel “big” while protecting and ensuring their safety.

 How to Foster Independence in Toddlers of Various Temperaments

-Some toddlers are more reserved and will not object to having your assistance for some things, while other toddlers are insistent that they strap themselves into their car seat, dress themselves, and push the buttons in the elevator themselves.
-Your child’s temperament can be a large factor in determining how much independence she will be seeking.
-Research tells us that your child’s temperament comes from her brain activity.
-Children with higher levels of activity in their left frontal brains tend to be more willing to explore unfamiliar places and objects.
-Children with more activity in the right frontal brain tend to avoid unfamiliar situations and be more fearful, cautious, and reserved in general.
-Children who are more cautious and fearful as toddlers tend to have better self-control later on.
-Brain chemistry is not the only factor that plays into temperament and a child’s craving for independence.
-Just as a child’s experiences affect his brain development, they also affect his temperament.
-Parents can foster independence in toddlers and provide encouragement to a child who is fearful of new situations and set the foundation for independence.
+Some toddlers are more reserved and will not object to having your assistance with some things.
+In contrast, other toddlers are strong-willed and insistent that they strap into their car seats, get dressed, and push the elevator buttons themselves.
+Your child’s temperament can be a significant factor in determining how much independence they will be seeking.
+Research tells us a child’s temperament comes from their brain activity.
+Children with higher activity levels in their left frontal cortex tend to be more willing to explore unfamiliar places and objects.
+Children with more activity in the right frontal cortex tend to avoid unfamiliar situations and be more fearful, cautious, and reserved.1 Those who are more careful and fearful as toddlers tend to have better self-control later.7

-If your child is on the fearful side, you can provide a lot of encouragement and reassurance in new situations to set the foundation for healthy independence.
-Inversely, if your child is a risk-taker, or tends to over-react in certain situations, keeping calm and patient will help him learn to regulate his own actions and emotions.
-There really is no right or wrong way to react to your child’s temperament and there is not good or bad temperament.
-It is just important to best support your child based on his specific needs and your specific parenting style.
+If your child is fearful, you can provide encouragement and reassurance in new situations to set the foundation for healthy independence.
+Inversely, if your child is a risk-taker or tends to overreact in certain situations, keeping calm and patient will help them learn to regulate their actions and emotions.
+There is no right or wrong way to react to your child’s temperament and no good or bad temperament.
+It is vital to best support your child based on their specific needs and your parenting style.

 Understanding How to Foster Independence in Toddlers

-Language and communication skills begin to emerge as soon as your baby makes eye contact with you, but now that she has words to express some of her wants and needs, she is much more adept at making her needs known.
-Remember, your child may seem very verbal, but he still has a long way to go in learning vocabulary, verbal language and non-verbal language.
-Try to provide your child with the language they need to deal with situations.
-If it is obvious that he is frustrated, teach him to say “I am frustrated because . . .”.
-Don’t assume that he can read all of your non-verbal communication and understand how you are feeling.
-Toddlers are perceptive, but still learning how to interpret non-verbal communication.
-You can explain to him how you are feeling with words such as, “I am not mad at you, I just have a lot to do today.”
+Language and communication skills begin to emerge as soon as your baby makes eye contact with you, but now that they have words to express some of their wants and needs, they are much more adept at making their needs known.
+Remember, your child may seem very verbal, but they still have a long way to learn vocabulary, spoken language, and non-verbal language.6 Try to give your child the language they need to deal with situations.
+If it is evident they are frustrated, teach them to say, “I am frustrated because . . .”.
+Don’t assume they can read all your non-verbal communication and understand how you are feeling.
+Toddlers are perceptive but still learning how to interpret non-verbal communication.6 You can explain to them how you are feeling with words such as, “I am not mad at you.
+I just have a lot to do today.”

-You can provide her with language and vocabulary to help her navigate social situations independently as well.
-Maybe before a friend arrives for a play date, you practice scenarios with your child.
+You can also provide them with language and vocabulary to help them navigate social situations independently.
+You may practice scenarios with your child before a friend arrives for a playdate.
 “What will you say if Jenny wants to play with dolls but you want to play with Legos?”
 Then provide suggestions.

 During mealtimes, allow your toddler to help with food preparation.
-Pull a stool up beside you and put him to work mixing, slicing bananas with a butter knife, washing dishes, or shucking corn.
-Give her a half a cup of milk in a measuring cup with a handle to pour into her cereal herself.
-Give her all the pieces of the sandwich separately and have her assemble it before she eats it.
+Place a stool beside you and put them to work mixing, slicing bananas with a butter knife, washing dishes, or shucking corn.
+Give them half a cup of milk in a measuring cup with a handle to pour into their cereal.
+Give them all the pieces of the sandwich separately and have them assemble it before they eat it.